zhangyi-hu/pymcef/README.rst

 Advantage
 =========
-This algorithm is very efficient, starting with lagrangian multiplier being infinite and the optional portfolio being 100% in the asset with largest average return, only portfolios on the efficient frontier will be visited.
+This algorithm is very efficient, starting with lagrangian multiplier being infinite and the optimal portfolio being 100% in the asset with largest average return, only portfolios on the efficient frontier will be visited.